 Baltimore is for the young professional looking to make change happen.
 It’s for movers and shakers.
 We highly recommend Baltimore for those interested in living close to (but not actually living in) major East Coast cities.
-Baltimore is a 30-minute drive to Washington D.C., it’s a one hour drive from Philadelphia, and it’s a two-hour drive from New York City.
-We’ve written about and explored quite a few places here at Bellhops, and we have yet to see a large (but very liveable city) that close to some of the biggest players in the United States.
+Baltimore is smack in the middle between Washington, Philadelphia and New York.
+Don’t want to drive?
+Baltimore has great access to Amtrak and travel by train can be faster than by car.
+We’ve written about and explored quite a few places here at Bellhop, and we have yet to see a large (but very livable city) that close to some of the biggest players in the United States.
 And, if you like crab cakes, well that’s another sell on Baltimore… or Maryland for that matter.
 But more on that here in a moment.

 Takoma Park, Maryland is a stone’s throw from Washington D.C.
 In fact, it’s so close that sometimes folks find themselves making cultural comparisons between the two.
 Don’t.
-They’re nothing alike, and this is what makes Takoma Park the perfect place for you and those you love to call home.
+They’re nothing alike, and this is what may make Takoma Park the perfect place for you and those you love to call home.

 It’s left.
 Far left.
 Wayyyy left.
 So, if you’re a die-hard Republican, pack your bags and head further south.
 But, if living in a very free-spirited liberal place is your jam then you will love Takoma Park.

-For one, life in Takoma Park is Earthy-crunchy, it’s 20,000 residents are nature lovers and solar power advocates that are extremely passionate about creating a municipality that is a “nuclear-free zone.”
+For one, life in Takoma Park is earth-friendly, it’s highly educated, 17,000+ residents are nature lovers and solar power advocates that are extremely passionate about creating a municipality that is a “nuclear-free zone.”
 Sixteen and seventeen year old residents may vote in municipal elections.
 Some would describe it as being a hippie haven, full of hot yoga studios, vintage clothing shops, vinyl record stores, and more vegetarian restaurants than you can shake a stick at.
 Its annual Takoma Park Folk Festival is well known and draws crowds from the region.

 This is an easy answer, so we’ll keep it short.
-Takoma Park is for earthy crunchy free-spirited folks looking to live in a smaller town within close proximity to a larger city.
+Takoma Park is for very liberal-minded, eco-centric, folks looking to live in a smaller town within close proximity to a larger city.
 It’s for vegetarians.
 It’s for yoga practitioners.
 It’s for nature lovers.
 If none of these resonate with you, get the heck out of dodge.

-At a population of just over 6,000 people, it’s natural to wonder why on Earth Thurmont ended up on our list of best places to live in Maryland.
+At a population of just over 6,500 people, it’s natural to wonder why on earth Thurmont ended up on our list of best places to live in Maryland.

 Thurmont is located smack dab in the middle of two stunning state parks and is known locally as the “Gateway to the Mountains.”
 One of the parks it is adjacent to is Cunningham Falls State Park which boasts the largest waterfall in Maryland.
 And, with the town also being next to the Catoctin Mountain Park, residents have easy access to the beautiful Blue Ridge Mountains.

-Thurmont isn’t for the young professional looking to make some big moves in a big city.
+Thurmont is not for the young professional looking to make some big moves in a big city.
 We would only recommend this town for the outdoorsy type who is either a professional that works remotely or someone looking to retire in a quaint town near the mountains.
 It’s one hour plus by car to Baltimore; not bad for a weekend movie, yet maybe a little far for a daily commute.

-Fredrick, Maryland is quite a bit bigger than Thurmont and Takoma Park but still small compared to Baltimore.
-At roughly 70,000 people (240,000 when you count the greater Frederick Maryland area), some might say the city is a perfect size.
-One interesting fact about Frederick is that 50% of the United States population lives within an 8-hour drive of the city.
-That’s pretty crazy when you take a moment to think about it…
+Frederick, Maryland is quite a bit bigger than Thurmont and Takoma Park but still small compared to Baltimore.
+At roughly 82,000 people (279,000 when you count the greater Frederick Maryland County area), it’s the second largest city in Maryland, so the city might be the perfect size for folks who want a little of everything.

-In addition to this, Fredrick is a nice blend of both historic and contemporary.
+In addition, Frederick is a nice blend of both historic and contemporary.
 Its historic downtown area is dominated by beautiful old churches that stand like masterpieces on the Frederick skyline.

 It’s also worth mentioning that Frederick is home to a growing regional airport and close to two other regional airports… Hagerstown Regional Airport and Gaithersburg Regional Airport.
 What we’re trying to say here is that you won’t have any trouble getting where you need to go for cheap from Fredrick, that’s for sure.

-As we mentioned at the beginning, Maryland is a funky state when it comes to cities.
-It’s absolutely breathtaking, but unlike other states, there aren’t too many large cities that exist there.
+As we mentioned at the beginning, Maryland is an outlier state when it comes to cities.
+It’s absolutely breathtaking with diverse landscape, but unlike other states, there aren’t too many large cities.

 So, as far as the best places to live in Maryland goes, we have to give it up to Baltimore.
-While Baltimore has been known for having a relatively high crime rate, we think the benefits you will get living in such a big city within such close proximity of other cities is worth the risk.
-As we mentioned earlier, Baltimore is only a 30-minute drive to Washington D.C., it’s a one hour drive from Philadelphia, and it’s a two-hour drive from New York City.
+While Baltimore has been known for having a relatively high crime rate, we think the benefits you will get living in such a big city with such close proximity to others is worth it.

 Sorry, but we just don’t think you can beat that.
-With that said, if you are looking for something smaller you can’t go wrong with Fredrick, Thurmont or Takoma Park.
+With that said, if you are looking for something smaller you can’t go wrong with Columbia, Frederick, Thurmont or Takoma Park.
 You really can’t.

-And, always remember, if you find yourself worn out while moving or simply need a helping hand, don’t hesitate to give us a call.
+And always remember, if you find yourself worn out while moving or simply need a helping hand, don’t hesitate to give us a call.
 While we don’t currently service the smaller cities and towns on our list of best places to live in Maryland, we do move in and around Baltimore and have Washington DC movers, and would be more than happy to help you settle in.
 So if you decide to move in or to Maryland, don’t hesitate to reach out.
-We coordinate local and long-distance moving services in Maryland, and we would love to help!
+We coordinate local and long-distance moving services in Maryland, and we would love to help.